hack4impact-calpoly/spokes/docs/documentation.md

   - Posting and expiration dates (not implemented yet)
   - Job description and URL
   - Personal information (name, phone number, email)
 - **Dev Note:**
-  Enhance form validation and error messaging to ensure data integrity.
+  - Enhance form validation and error messaging to ensure data integrity.
 This form interacts with the POST `/api/jobs` endpoint.
+  - Due to caching (60 second periods) newly edited jobs or recently deleted jobs may not be updated in view immediately.

 ---